vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 ### 4.2 Voicemail Script

-"Hi [Name], this is [Your Name] from ArdiA Health Labs.
+"Hi [Name], this is [Your Name] from Ardia Health.
 I'm reaching out because I understand the challenges independent practices face in managing patients with chronic conditions like asthma, COPD, and kidney disease.

-At ArdiA, we've built a Clinical Intelligence Engine that's different from other clinical AI tools.
+At Ardia, we've built a Clinical Intelligence Engine that's different from other clinical AI tools.
 Rather than sending hundreds of alerts that clinicians ignore, we analyze patterns across symptoms, environment, patient history, and device data to deliver specific, actionable solutions with clinical reasoning.

 We're helping practices achieve 65% fewer ER visits among enrolled patients while generating $200,000+ in new annual revenue through RTM and CCM automation.